How Nudging Students Helps Improve Higher Education Engagement

 To summarize, this is one example of nudging and why Richard Thaler got the 2017 Nobel Prize in Economics.
 Thaler describes a nudge as: “any small feature of the environment that attracts people's attention and alters their behavior but does so in a way that doesn't compel.”

 Ultimately, our car driver example illustrates the two core principles underpinning behavioral economics:

 - Recognize that humans do not always behave rationally when making decisions—improving any outcome requires using a more realistic model of human behavior.

 - Enable people to make better decisions for themselves by changing the context in which they make choices.

 To be clear, nudging is about empowering students to make choices that they feel are in their own best interest.
 But the scale of enrollment and retention problems indicates that many universities are not accommodating student behaviors effectively.

 The urgency around adopting nudging reflects two interconnected forces that no institution is immune to:

 - Generational shift: every prospect in your enrollment pipeline and increasingly more of the enrolled students are digital natives.
 Gen Z students are also the most diverse generation ever.
 They expect institutions to meet them where they are—adopting systems to provide personalization, accessibility, and interactivity across students’ preferred channels.

 - Nudging technology: Gen Z’s dependence on a mosaic of platforms creates a trove of behavioral data that emerging technologies can use to distinguish patterns in behaviors that enable administrators and faculty to help student outcomes.
 Additionally, you should prepare to hear a lot more about “nudge tech” from texting to chatbots.

 - Reduces summer melt among high school graduates.
-The students are primarily students of color and students who qualified for free or reduced-price lunch.
+Furthermore, the students are primarily students of color and students who qualified for free or reduced-price lunch.